Kuadrant/multicluster-gateway-controller/docs/ocm-control-plane-walkthrough.md

 ### Create a gateway

-We know will create a multi-cluster gatway definiton in the hub cluster.
+We know will create a multi-cluster gateway definition in the hub cluster.
 Make sure to replace the sub.replace.this with a subdomain of your root domain.

 ```
 kubectl apply -f - <<EOF